Degree Programs in English

-All students completing a Bachelor of Arts degree are required to attain proficiency in a foreign language.
+All students completing a Bachelor of Arts degree (including one in English) are required to attain proficiency in a foreign language.
 Proficiency may be satisfied by completing a language class at the 103 (intermediate) level or three years of any one foreign language in high school.
 Students may also meet this requirement through AP testing or CLEP testing.

 Students pursuing a Bachelor's of the Arts in English can enter into a variety of fields post-graduation.
 Possible opportunities include journalism, publishing, public relations, and law, just to name a few.
 With an English major, future career possibilities are endless.
 English majors are currently in high demand due to their communication skills, writing skills, and ability to think critically in regards to problem solving.

 According to an article written by American Express, "There is a pattern of employers asking for more liberal-arts training for all kinds of professions—engineering, medicine, the law, and certainly management...Many people may not know that philosophy and English, not just biology, are common undergraduate majors for physicians."

 English BA, Writing Emphasis - 42 credits (Check Sheet PDF)

 Majors in the Writing Emphasis can enter into positions including, but not limited to technical writers, editors, copywriters, lexicographers, librarians, or social media managers.